Laura Cesari of California - Fantasy Deco Dreamworld Artist

 Magnanimity & Environmentalism

-And, I try to give back whatever I can to repair any damage done by anyone from my dumbass family, or really anyone at all.
-At this time, I'm mostly giving back air, as I protect and live under one-third acre of amazing 220-foot-tall Giant Redwoods that have been calculated to offset a minimum of approximately 450 average dumbass-humans-worth of carbon emissions.
-And what's so great about air is that air doesn't discriminate, anyone can breathe it!
-Go trees!
+And, I try to give back whatever I can to repair any damage done by anyone from my dumbass family, or by really any dumbass humans ever.
+At this time, I'm mostly giving back air: I live in a comically-small "tiny home" under enough Giant Redwoods to offset a minimum of approximately 450 average humans'-worth of carbon emissions (yes, average car-driving, gas-guzzling, grid-dwelling, appliance-using regular humans).
+It will never be enough, but I like that the air doesn't discriminate, anyone can breathe it.
+Go trees! ♥

 Family History, Legends, and Folklore

 Yes, those Cesari!
-Somehow I'm part of this family of legendary weirdos, and it makes my life both difficult and hilarious.
+Somehow I'm part of this family of legendary weirdos.
+And now everyone has a translator in their pocket and asks me, so here goes:

-So I'm maybe-or-maybe-not related to ancient Rome's controversial integrated first family Julius, Cleopatra, and Cesarion-Jesus; horse whisperer Caligula or party boy Nero or any of the other wacky 12 Caesars; glorious exaggerative renaissance painters Bernardino and Cavaliere d'Arpino Giuseppe; or radical freedom fighter Michelina: in any case, it is my true born name, and I've had to live with it my entire life, and thus I've had to discuss and speculate about these legends my entire life too, and I love them.
+So I'm maybe-or-maybe-not related to ancient Rome's controversial racially-integrated first family Julius, Cleopatra, and Cesarion-Jesus; horse whisperer Caligula or party boy Nero or any of the other mysterious 12 Caesars; glorious exaggerative renaissance painters Bernardino and Cavaliere d'Arpino Giuseppe; or radical freedom fighter Michelina: in any case, it is my true born name, and I've had to live with it my entire life, and so I've had to discuss and speculate about these legends my entire life too. ♥

 In retelling and discussing these wild family legends, I confess, I've developed a severe allergy to hype and thrall, and maybe an unusual tendency to do my own thing.
-I try to learn from their mistakes, and understand their intentions.
-Because, weirdly enough, many of the ideals they stood for; about racial integration, universal love, animal rights, gay rights, creative expression, and Chaotic Good; have somehow still proven to be solid today.
+I try to learn from their legendary mistakes, and also to understand their intentions.
+And, weirdly enough, many of the ideals they stood for; about racial integration, universal love, animal rights, gay rights, creative expression, and Chaotic Good; have somehow still proven to be solid today.

 Contact Me